Jemeni11/TalesTrove/README.md

    - For Firefox:

-     1. Go to `about:addons`.
+     1. Go to `about:debugging#/runtime/this-firefox`.
-     2. Click on the Settings icon.
+     2. Click `Load Temporary Add-on...`.
-     3. Select `Install Add-on From File...`.
-     4. Navigate to the build folder and select the Firefox build.
+     3. Navigate to the Firefox build folder and select the `manifest.json` file.

 For further guidance, [visit Plasmo's Documentation](https://docs.plasmo.com/)